 How To Faux Distress Painted Furniture

-Before painting dining room chairs with fabric seats you need to remove the seats.
+Before painting dining room chairs with fabric seats, you need to remove the seats.
 This is usually a simple process.
 The seats are screwed to the base of the chair seat.
 This pair of chairs is a little different because of the rounded seat fronts.
-There are only 3 screws and 3 metal attachments vs. the 4 most seats have.
+There are only three screws and three metal attachments vs. the four most seats have.

-The photo above shows how the seats on the majority of vintage dining room chairs are attached.
+The photo above shows how the seats on most vintage dining room chairs are attached.
 The screws are inset into wood blocks on each corner of the chair frame.
 Just remove the screws to detach the seat.

-Time to paint the chairs and I didn’t take photos of that.
+Time to paint the chairs, and I didn’t take photos of that.
 I will tell you my process for painting dining room chairs because it’s a little different from the usual.
 I spray paint them before brush painting.
 The reason is because of all the corners and curves.
-I might not do a solid coat of spray paint but just hit the important parts.
+I might not do a solid coat of spray paint, but I just hit the important parts.
 Then once the spray paint is dry I brush on a coat or two of regular paint.

-Drop cloths seem to com in various shades of white/gray/brown.
+Drop cloths seem to come in various shades of white/gray/brown.
 The one I used is a whiter tint than some of the ones I had.
 I have a bunch of drop cloths because I buy them for projects.
-I buy the cloths at Harbor Freight but you can find them on Amazon here(this one says it's odorless but I don't know about that).
+I buy the cloths at Harbor Freight, but you can find them on Amazon.

 An example of that is my yellow and white fabric with the gray cockatiel design.
 I didn’t want the cockatiel to be placed in the middle of the seat.
-Plus if you don’t pay attention to the design placement things might look kind of wonky once the fabric is stapled on.
+Plus, if you don’t pay attention to the design placement, things might look wonky once the fabric is stapled on.

 You can see how I re-covered the chair seat and the tons of staples I used in the video below....